Globally Harmonised System of Classification and Labelling of Chemicals (GHS)

-All* chemical purchases must be GHS compliant (both labels and (M)SDS) unless the supplier can confirm the item was manufactured in Australia or imported before 1 January 2017, in which case only the (M)SDS needs to be GHS.
-Existing hazardous chemicals (with NOHSC (from 2004) and ADG Code labels) that you intend to keep do not need to be re-labelled.
-Chemicals purchased before 2004 need to be re-labelled or disposed of through the chemical waste collection.
-All laboratory preparations of decanted chemicals and prepared mixtures and solutions must be labelled to GHS requirements from now on and existing stocks be run down or re-labelled to GHS.
-All (M)SDS’s must be GHS and if you identify an (M)SDS in the chemwatch manifest which is not GHS, please request a GHS version from the supplier you purchased the chemical from and forward it to Chemwatch (via Health and Safety) to be loaded into the database.
+All chemical purchases must be GHS compliant (both labels and SDS).
+Existing stocks of hazardous chemicals (with NOHSC (from 2004) and ADG Code labels) do not need to be re-labelled, but if they are not required they must be disposed of.
+Chemicals purchased before 2004 must be disposed of through the chemical waste collection unless there is a specific need for them to be retained (e.g. no longer available, specific batch required for research etc.) in which case they must be re-labelled to GHS compliance.
+All preparations of decanted chemicals and prepared mixtures and solutions must be labelled to GHS requirements.
+All SDSs must be GHS and if you identify an SDS in the chemwatch manifest which is not GHS, please request a GHS version from the supplier you purchased the chemical from and load it into the chemwatch database.

 It is recommended to only purchase from countries who have implemented GHS themselves and it is advisable to purchase from an Australian supplier.
 Researchers should be aware that chemicals ordered directly from an overseas supplier/manufacturer makes them the importer and therefore the person responsible for ensuring the labelling and SDS is GHS compliant.
 It is recommended for any direct overseas order that the person making the purchase request the supplier ensure the material and SDS is GHS compliant and check this is the case on receipt.

-*Agricultural and Veterinary (AgVet) medicines listed in Schedule 8 of the Standard for the Uniform Scheduling of Medicines and Poisons (SUSMP) will not require GHS labelling.
+Agricultural and Veterinary (AgVet) medicines listed in Schedule 8 of the Standard for the Uniform Scheduling of Medicines and Poisons (SUSMP) will not require GHS labelling.
 AgVet medicines listed in Schedule 4 of the SUSMP that are in a form and packaging consistent with direct administration to animals will not require GHS labelling.
-In New South Wales, it has been agreed that AgVet chemicals that are labelled in accordance with requirements of the Australian Pesticides and Veterinary Medicines Authority (APVMA) will not need to comply with GHS until 1 January 2018.The Globally Harmonised System of Classification and Labelling of Chemicals (GHS), is a UN effort to internationally standardise chemical classification, labelling and safety data sheets (SDS) in the workplace.
-The GHS uses a common set of pictograms, signal words and hazard warnings to universalise classifications.

-Click on this link to complete the Chemwatch GHS Training Module**.
+Chemwatch training module: Click on this link to complete the Chemwatch GHS Training Module.